 Appointments should be arranged outside the school day whenever possible.
 However, if a child must leave school during the day, he or she must have a note for the principal's approval.
 The note should indicate the reason for dismissal, the time of departure, and an estimated time of return.
 The parent or guardian must meet the child in the main office to sign him or her out and must sign him or her back in when they return.
+Early dismissals after 2:30 will not be granted.
 In the event of a school wide Early Dismissal, students will be dismissed at 11:00am.